Schinzel/web-blocks/doc/user_doc/2_routes.md

 There are 3 types of routes:

-- API route - a standalone route that returns JSON
+- API route - a standalone route that returns JSON.
-- Page route - an HTML-page which returns HTML
+- Page route - an HTML-page which returns HTML.
+- Page Block route - a block (i.e. component) that is a part of a page that returns HTML.
-- Page API route - an route that belongs to an HTML-page and returns JSON
+- Page Block Api route - a route that typically is used for CRUD operation by a Page block.
+Returns JSON.

 ## API route